 Another problem is the “data sampling” problem, where you try to draw conclusions based on a small sample of data.
 You need to complete the big picture and will fail to put it together correctly.
 It is common in Google Analytics.

 Experts such as Avinash Kaushik, the “Web Analytics Evangelist,” and Brian Clifton, a leading authority on web analytics, often advise having clear goals and objectives and establishing a clear strategy and measurement plan.
 Without these steps, they say, it’s like trying to bake a cake without a recipe and ending up with a mess.
-So use a combination of quantitative and qualitative data and understand the underlying context in which the data was collected, like a detective trying to solve a mystery.
+Like a detective solving a case, use quantitative and qualitative data and comprehend the context in which it was acquired.
 Then, with the right tools and approach, you can uncover the valuable information in the data and move to new heights of success.

 Web Analytics Benefits